Is the Master of Business Analytics and AI Strategy the next evolution of the MBA?

 EMBA

-The average median salary for EMBA graduates is $136,000, also according to PayScale.
-Additionally, EMBA graduates received an average 44 per cent salary increase in 2019, also per The Australian Financial Review.
+The average median salary for EMBA graduates in Australia is now around $150,000, according to PayScale data.
+Additionally, EMBA graduates report an average salary increase of 44, as revealed by The Australian Financial Review.

 Deciding whether to study an EMBA vs MBA isn’t always easy, especially if you don’t immediately fit in one category or another.
 When making the ultimate decision, consider:

-• the pace and duration of the program
+- the flexibility and relevance of the qualification